 Portraits of Nature

 I would not call myself a nature photographer by any means.
 When I do shoot outdoor scenes, it is usually not to showcase nature (or my mediocre skills and equipment) but to call attention to the patterns and arrangements I see.
-Here are some examples, taken from 2006 to 2019.
+Here are some examples, taken from 2006 onward.
 Compiling these images, I was surprised to find how often I shoot nature in portrait mode.
 Well, so be it.

 I only wish I could share 24-inch x 36-inch prints with you, instead of these 600-pixel wannabes.